 We have 3 group challenge modes:

-Group Journey allows participants to take on a fun, illustrated map together by combining the distance totals of all participants into one score.
+Group Race allows participants to take on a fun, illustrated map together by combining the distance totals of all participants into one score.
 All participants will help move a mile marker through the map to unlock milestones and new scenes together!
-Note: group journey goals are distance specific.
+Note: group race goals are distance specific.

 Group Target combines the activity totals of all participants to achieve a collective goal.
 Set a total steps, distance, or minutes goal for the group to reach over a specified period of time.
 We calculate an average individual target for every participant to work towards.
 This is great for team building and less competitive groups.

 Encourage your participants to step for a good cause.
 For a certain amount of steps, distance, or minutes moved, your organization or another donor commits to donate a specified amount.
 Note: any donation will be handled by the client & challenge admins.

 With each of these challenge modes, you can select a group goal that everyone contributes to.

 Selecting a group goal to base your challenge on is an essential aspect of the challenge as whole.
 You want to make sure that you select a goal that is realistic, yet challenging to achieve.
 View our help guide here on how to set up the best group goal for your team's challenge.